Click the image below to download it as a png. Or, you can also view a full size image on the National Water and Climate Center site.

 Utah Water Condition Updates

-The Utah Divisions of Water Rights and Water Resources collaborate to provide regular water condition updates for the state.
+The Utah divisions of Water Rights and Water Resources provide regular water condition updates for the state.
 Updates are typically more frequent during summer months, but are provided year-round.

-Our reservoirs remain high at an average 82% capacity due to 2023’s incredible snowpack and prudent water management.
-Usually, they are around 53% this time of year.
+Our reservoir storage remains high (74%) due to 2023’s incredible snowpack and prudent water management.
 Careful use of our stored resources will ensure we have water later.

 In Utah, we are either in drought or preparing for the next one, so we always need to use our water wisely.